1- I hate cold popcorn served in French movie theatres (I miss hot salty buttered popcorn)

 5- I miss being able to buy aspirin or medicine in grocery stores.

-Like the old saying goes, you never know what you had until it’s gone.
+As the old saying goes, you never know what you had until it’s gone.

 I never knew I would actually miss being able to buy headache medicine in a food store until I moved to France.
 In France, you’ll need to make a separate trip to the pharmacy to buy aspirin, ibuprofen or any other over the counter pharmaceutical goods.
 A small inconvenience since there are pharmacies everywhere but still I do miss the convenience of doing my grocery shopping and buying over the counter drugs too.